WISVCH/nwerc-2023/content/rules.md

 Teams are allowed to bring one keyboard to replace the keyboard provided by the notebook.
 Note that keyboards with pre-programmed macro keys are not allowed.
 Wireless keyboards are also not allowed.
 A mouse will be provided and may not be replaced by the team.

-Keyboard, mouse, and Team Reference Documents should be handed in at the registration.
+Keyboard and Team Reference Documents should be handed in at the registration.